EmmyAbella444/Projects/CasHub.md

 ```
 After retrivieng all data from posts and comments the function passes the data to the HTML template using the render_template() function.
 In this way the user is able to visualize all posts and add new entries, and the validations make sure that the activities are properly documented.

-## The website should allow users to download the portfolio in pdf format.
+## Success criteria 3:The website should allow users to download the portfolio in pdf format.
 To achieve this success criteria, I first made a research and defined the best library for it.
 I chose to work with [^10]FPDF library since it is written entirely in Python, so it does not require any external dependencies and is able to add text and images to the pdf file.

 ```.py